 Your peak season brings the most traffic your store will see all year.
 If you’re not capturing email addresses during that window, you’re wasting your best opportunity to build a year-round audience.

 Add a popup or embedded signup form offering a discount code, early access to new products, or a seasonal gift guide.
-Every email address you collect during peak season is someone you can market to during the off-season - whether that’s announcing sales, sharing content, or promoting pre-orders for next season.
+Every email address you collect during peak season is someone you can market to during the off-season, whether that’s announcing sales, sharing content, or promoting pre-orders for next season.

-Shopify Email or apps like Klaviyo let you segment your list by purchase history, so you can send targeted campaigns to past buyers when you have off-season promotions running.
+Shopify Email is free for up to 10,000 emails per month, which covers most small stores.
+Once you outgrow that, Klaviyo’s free tier supports up to 250 contacts and 500 email sends per month, with paid plans starting around $20 a month for 500 contacts.
+Both let you segment your list by purchase history, so you can send targeted campaigns to past buyers when you have off-season promotions running.
 A customer who bought a Christmas ornament last December is far more likely to buy again if you reach them with a compelling offer in October.

 3. Add Complementary Products

 Your brand has an identity that goes beyond a single season.
-A store that sells beach towels could add everyday bath towels, picnic blankets, or yoga mats - products that use similar materials and appeal to the same audience but aren’t limited to summer.
+A store that sells beach towels could add everyday bath towels, picnic blankets, or yoga mats, products that use similar materials and appeal to the same audience but aren’t limited to summer.

 The key is staying within your niche so your brand stays coherent.
 A Halloween costume store branching into generic clothing would confuse customers.
 But that same store offering party supplies, face paint kits, or costume accessories for cosplay events works because the audience overlaps.

 Look at what your existing customers buy from other stores during your off-season.
 That’s your roadmap for complementary products.
+Klaviyo’s customer profiles or Shopify’s customer reports can show you what people bought before and after their order with you, which is often enough to point you at one or two new product categories worth testing.

 4. Offer Pre-Orders Before Peak Season